Code-Institute-Submissions/DiscoverChina-MS2/README.md

 #### map.js
 - **Error:** Six undefined variables **Fix**
 - **No Warnings**
+### Personal Testing
+- Found an issue with page loading times, after looking for what is casuing the issue I found it was the amount of images, to fix this I reduced the file sizes and added lazy loading to the images.

  ## Deployment
 This site was deployed on GitHub Pages, the steps I took to do this was: